sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Interface_segregation_principle_bad](./Resources/SOLID/Interface_segregation_principle_bad.jpeg)

-You can implement these methods and put nullify some methods, but its not elegant.
+You can implement these methods and put nullify some methods, but it's not elegant.
 The better approach is to break down the interface into parts.
-Classes that are able to implement the original interface can just implement several refined interfaces.
+Classes that can implement the original interface can just implement several refined interfaces.
 Other classes can implement only those interfaces which have methods that make sense for them:

 ![Interface_segregation_principle_good](./Resources/SOLID/Interface_segregation_principle_good.jpeg)